jeremyreeder/gridscout/docs/index.md

 ---
 layout: default
-title: GridScout™
+title: GridScout™ Mapper
 permalink: /
 ---

-GridScout™ is the console-based Google Maps search tool that you didn't know you needed.
+GridScout™ Mapper is the console-based Google Maps search tool that you didn't know you needed.
 It'll help you make better use of your paper maps.
 Without it, the process of finding and marking places of interest is tedious.
 Let GridScout™ solve that so you can get on with your duty of planning for the impending apocalypse, or whatever it is that you do.

-![Screenshot of a GridScout™ search for newspaper publishers](images/search-screenshot.png)
+![Screenshot of a GridScout™ Mapper search for newspaper publishers](images/search-screenshot.png)

 As you can see, it's a tool for bulk collection of location data, including